w-k-s/AWS-Certification/3-Identity Access Management.md

 - Configure the AWS console so that you can only log in to it from a specific IP Address range
 - Configure the AWS console so that you can only log in to it from your internal network IP address range.

+6. You are a solutions architect working for a large engineering company who are moving their existing legacy hardware to AWS.
+You have configured their first AWS account and you have set up IAM.
+Your company will be primarily based out of West Germany, however they will have a small subsidiary operating out of South Korea and you will need an AWS environment configured there as well.
+Which of the following statements is true

+- You will then need to configure Users and Policy Documents for each region respectively.
+- You will need to configure Users and Policy Documents only once, as these are applied globally.
+- You will need to configure your users regionally, however your policy documents are global.
+- You will need to configure your policy documents regionally, however your users are global.

+7. You have a client who is considering moving to AWS services and do not yet have an account.
+What is the first thing the company should do to set up an AWS Account?

+- Set up an account using Cloud Search.
+- Set up an account using their company email address.
+- Set up an account via SQS (Simple Queue Service)
+- Set up an account via SNS (Simple Notification Service)

+8. You are a security administrator working for a hotel chain.
+You have a new member of staff who has started as a systems administrator and they will need full access to the AWS console.
+You have created the user account and generated the access key id and the secret access key.
+You have moved this user into the group where the other administrators are and you have provided the new user with their secret access key and their access key id.
+However when they go to log in to the AWS console, they cannot sign in.
+What could be the cause of this?

+- You have not applied the "log in from console" policy document to the user.
+You must apply this first so that they can log in.
+- You have not applied the "log in from console" policy document to the user.
+You must apply this first so that they can log in.
+- You have not yet activated multi-factor authentication for the user, so by default they will not be able to log in.
+- You cannot log in to the AWS console using the Access Key ID and Secret Access Key, instead you must generate a password for the user and supply the user with this password, as well as the unique link to sign in to the AWS console.

+9. By default when you create a new user in the IAM console, what level of access do they have?

+- Read Only Access to all AWS services
+- No access to all AWS services
+- Administrator access to all AWS Services
+- Power USer access to all aws services

+10. In what language are policy documents written in?

+- Node.js
+- Java
+- Python
+- JSON